 Professor of Education and (by courtesy) Sociology, Organizational Behavior, Management Science and Engineering, Communication, and Public Policy, Stanford University

-Stanford PACS is led by Kim Meredith, its Executive Director who came to the Center with deep nonprofit sector experience, and by distinguished Faculty Co-Directors who teach a quarterly PhD graduate student workshop in addition to their ongoing research, speaking and publishing:
+Stanford PACS is led by Carla Eckhardt, its Executive Director who came to the Center in fall 2020 with deep nonprofit sector experience, and by the Faculty Co-Directors, who teach a quarterly Ph.D. graduate student workshop in addition to their ongoing research, speaking and publishing:

 The Stanford Center on Philanthropy and Civil Society (Stanford PACS) develops and shares knowledge to improve philanthropy, strengthen civil society and effect social change.
-Stanford PACS connects students, scholars and practitioners and publishes the preeminent journal Stanford Social Innovation Review (SSIR).
+Stanford PACS also publishes the preeminent journal Stanford Social Innovation Review (SSIR).

 Stanford PACS is a research center for students, scholars and practitioners to explore and share ideas that create social change.
-Its primary participants are Stanford faculty, visiting scholars, postdoctoral scholars, graduate and undergraduate students, and nonprofit and foundation practitioners.
+Its primary participants are Stanford faculty, postdoctoral fellows, graduate and undergraduate students, visiting scholars, and nonprofit and foundation practitioners.

-As publisher of Stanford Social Innovation Review, Stanford PACS informs policy and social innovation, philanthropic investment and nonprofit practice.
-SSIR is shared intellectual space where scholars and practitioners publish inter-disciplinary and cross sector research and ideas to advance social change.
-The journal is complemented by a website, blog, conferences, webinars and podcasts.
+As publisher of Stanford Social Innovation Review, Stanford PACS informs policy and social innovation, philanthropic investment, and nonprofit practice.
+SSIR is a shared intellectual space where scholars and practitioners publish inter-disciplinary and cross-sector research and ideas to advance social change.
+The journal is complemented by a website, blog, conferences, webinars, and podcasts.

-Stanford PACS offers post-doctoral fellowships, PhD fellowships and financial support for undergraduates completing honors thesis work.
-Additionally, Stanford PACS sponsors a monthly public speaker series and other symposia and salons that include speakers who are well known academic, foundation or nonprofit leaders.
+Stanford PACS offers post-doctoral fellowships, Ph.D. fellowships, and research support for doctoral students and undergraduates.
+Additionally, Stanford PACS sponsors a monthly public speaker series and other symposia and salons that include speakers who are well known academic, foundation, or nonprofit leaders.